igordejanovic/parglare/docs/common.md

   stream where the match occurred. `start_position` is the location of the first element/character in the input while the `end_position` is one past the last element/character of the match.
-Thus `end_position - start_position` will give the lenght of the match including the layout.
+Thus `end_position - start_position` will give the length of the match including the layout.
 You can use `parglare.pos_to_line_col(input, position)` function to get line and column of the position.
 This function returns a tuple `(line, column)`.